 Tara Dudley is currently teaching as a Lecturer for both the Interior Design History I and II courses in the School of Architecture’s Interior Design Program as well as the American Architecture topics course in the Architectural History program.
 She has a long-standing relationship with the UTSOA having obtained her doctorate (Architectural History) in 2012 and her master’s degree (Historic Preservation) in 2003.
-Dr. Dudley has also collaborated on interdepartmental preservation work, including preparing architectural descriptions and analyses for National Register for Historic Places nominations such as that for St. Paul African Methodist Episcopal Church in Dallas, Texas.
+Dr. Dudley has also collaborated on interdepartmental preservation work, including preparing architectural descriptions and analyses for National Register for Historic Places nominations.
 Her research methodology includes creative utilization of archival resources and conducting oral histories.
 Notably, she has applied this approach to her study of the architectural activities of New Orleans’ gens de couleur libres (free people of color); their influence on the physical growth of New Orleans; and the historical, cultural, and economic implications of their contributions to nineteenth-century American architecture.
 Her current research projects encompass illuminating the contributions of African American builders and architects to the American built environment, focusing on the antebellum and Reconstruction eras in Austin and Texas.

 - Ph.D., Architectural History, The University of Texas at Austin, 2012